benwoo1110/PMA-Notes/Chapters/Chapter-18.md

  - Obscure this function by using a ret or call instruction
  - Use OS functions such as `NtContinue` or `ZwContinue` to hide OEP action

+## Identify Packed Programs

+### Indicators of a Packed Program
+ - Very few imports
+ - Only small amount of code is detected (likely stub program)
+ - Section names a particular packer software (e.g. UPX0)
+ - Abnormal section sizes, `.text` section with Size of Raw Data = 0 and Virtual Size = nonzero

+### Entropy Calculation
+ - Measure of the disorder in a system or program
+ - Compressed or encrypted data has higher entropy
+ - Use of heuristics by measuring entropy

+## Unpacking